RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 During this movement, the TurtleBot will utilize the CV2 package to detect traffic lights in its environment and interpret the signal color.
 The decision-making process based on traffic light detection is as follows:

+Red light: The TurtleBot will continue moving forward until it close enough to the red object(depend by pixels).
 Green light: The TurtleBot will continue moving forward at its normal speed.
-Yellow light: The TurtleBot will slow down and proceed with caution.
+Blue light: The TurtleBot will slow down and proceed with caution.
-Red light: The TurtleBot will stop completely.

 In the event of conflicting signals, the following prioritization will apply:

-If both green and yellow lights are detected, the yellow light will take priority.
+If both green and blue lights are detected, the blue light will take priority.
-If red, yellow, and green lights are detected simultaneously, the red light will be prioritized, causing the TurtleBot to stop.
+If red, blue, and green lights are detected simultaneously, the red light will be prioritized, causing the TurtleBot go toward to it and stop.
+When the turtlebot reached the red destination, it will send a signal to UR5 robot arm, then UR5 robot will go pick the object from turtlebot then place it to the processing table.

-This decision-making process ensures that the TurtleBot behaves appropriately in various traffic scenarios, mimicking the response of a real vehicle to traffic lights.
+This decision-making process ensures that the TurtleBot behaves appropriately in various traffic scenarios.
 The TurtleBot will continue to follow its designated path, tracking its target according to the programmed instructions.
 If it encounters a traffic light, it will adjust its movement based on the detected signal color, ensuring safe and efficient navigation in a simulated traffic environment.

 Instead of SLAM, we utilize pre-defined waypoints and real-time sensor feedback for navigation to simplify processing and improve responsiveness on the TurtleBot.
 The system will demonstrate real-time multi-robot collaboration, SLAM-based navigation, and adaptive object manipulation, simulating an industrial setting where autonomous robots interact seamlessly to perform tasks.